hackabull/Same-Page/README.md

 # Same Page
 https://samepageapp.herokuapp.com/

-Created by _Team Hack-A-Bull_, a group of baby hackers from Durham, North Carolina trying to make the world a better place.

 This app is aimed at blended families (two households, where the kids move back and forth between parents or guardians), but could probably be used by any group of people trying to track money, keep a calendar, and have a shared to do list.
 We've got 4 pages so far with dreams of more to follow:

 ### Sign-In/Registration Page --> Dashboard